astro-pi/python-sense-hat/docs/index.md

 ## Installation

-Run the following command (either from the command prompt or a Terminal window) to download and start the Astro Pi install script.
+Have your Pi connected to the Internet and then run the following command (from the command prompt or a Terminal window) to download and start the Astro Pi install script.

 ```bash
 wget -O - http://www.raspberrypi.org/files/astro-pi/astro-pi-install.sh --no-check-certificate | bash
 ```

+This will take about 5 minutes on a Pi 2 and about 15 to 20 minutes on a Pi 1.
 When it's finished you'll see the following message:

 ```